-When it comes to crossing the ocean, all marine megafauna – from penguins, to seabirds, to turtles, to whales – use the same navigational compass – the sun.
-Using big data, scientists have worked with the global fishing fleet to uncover their movements.
+When it comes to crossing the ocean, all marine megafauna – from penguins, to seabirds, to turtles, to whales – seem to use the same navigational compass – the sun.
+Using big data, scientists are also comparing how these animal movements overlap with the global fishing fleet.

-Data from more than three million locations is being used to track the movements of over 5000 of the world’s marine megafauna all over the world.
+Data from more than three million locations is being used to track the movements of over 5000 of the world’s large marine animals all over the world.

-An international research team is using cutting-edge data capture techniques to access the tracking devices mounted on all large fishing vessels and build their understanding of 50 different species of marine vertebrates.
-These megafauna are the ocean’s apex predators and key to its biodiversity.
+An international research team is using cutting-edge data capture techniques to both access the tracking devices mounted on all large fishing vessels and build their understanding of the movements of 50 different species of large marine vertebrates.
+These megafauna are often the ocean’s apex predators and key to its biodiversity.

-Based within Deakin University’s Centre for Integrative Ecology, Alfred Deakin Professor Graeme Hays – a world expert on turtle behaviour – is working with 10 other scientists, IT specialists physicists and mathematicians in the US, Europe and Australia to capture, analyse and interpret the data.
+Based within Deakin University’s Centre for Integrative Ecology, Alfred Deakin Professor Graeme Hays – a world expert on turtle behaviour – is working with a core team of 10 other scientists, IT specialists, physicists and mathematicians in the US, Europe and Australia to capture and interpret the data.

 “The fact that type of habitat, rather than species, influences movement was unexpected,” Professor Hays said.

-“We detected a remarkable convergence in the distribution of speed and turning angles across organisms, ranging from whales to turtles (which are like the slowest animals on land, but not at sea).
+“We detected a remarkable similarity in the distribution of speed and turning angles across species, ranging from whales to turtles.

-“You would expect that penguins or turtles would have their own ways of navigating through the oceans, but in fact, they use the same techniques.
+“You would expect that penguins or turtles would have their own ways of navigating through the oceans, but in fact, they may be using the same techniques.
 They are driven by their habitat.
-This is very different to land-based animals where species have evolved their own navigation strategies.
-Insects and birds can learn landmarks.
-Homing pigeons use the earth’s magnetic field, while bats use echolocation, for instance.
-We now have good evidence that all these marine species use the sun as their compass.”
+This is very different to land-based animals where species often have their own particular patterns of movement.
+Most probably, these marine species can travel in long straight lines using the sun as their compass.”

 Through the international project, called Marine Megafauna Movement Analytical Program (MMMAP), the scientists are seeking to develop measures to conserve marine megafauna.